MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 ## Share a process with a contributor

 Adding a contributor to a process is the most common way to share a process.
-Any co-owner of a process can perform these actions:
+Any contributor of a process can perform these actions:

 - View the process details.
 - Add and label recordings.